 There are also two smaller areas.
 Off to the side of the first room is a smaller space—the former business center—furnished with a sofa and a handful of leather seats including two bright red ones, perhaps in a nod to the Air France brand.
 While the room is more private and power outlets are more widely available, it is darker and window-less.

-Finally, adjacent to the reception desk is a small partitioned-off area for First Class passengers.
-There are no additional amenities, save for a bottle of Champagne, but the space provides slightly enhanced privacy.
+Finally, adjacent to the reception desk is a small partitioned-off area for VIP or notable passengers.
+There are no additional amenities, save for a bottle of Champagne, but the layout offers slightly better privacy.

 Overall, the Air France KLM Lounge at San Francisco airport International Terminal A is a clean and bright, but unimpressive space.
 Despite recent renovations, the lounge remains bare and devoid of a décor, and power outlets are very scarcely available.